James Patterson

 Allan Hugh Bowland

 Allan Hugh Bowland, born July 28, 1896 in Lacombe, Alberta and died December 29, 1959 in Toronto.
 He married, on Sept.
-23, 1920, in Saint John, New Brunswick, Mabel Adelia Carson, born April 15, 1898 in Saint John, New Brunswick and who died February 23, 1981 in Georgetown, Barbados.
+23, 1920, in Saint John, New Brunswick, Mabel Adelia Carson, born April 15, 1898 in Saint John, New Brunswick and who died suddenly on February 23, 1981 in Georgetown, Barbados.
+Both Allan and Mabel are buried in Toronto, Ontario.
 Their children were: Phyllis Margaret Bowland; Barbara Ann Bowland, who married Ernest Raymond Belanger; and Bruce Carson Bowland, who married Arlene Cynthia Ellis.

 Edith EmilyBowland